Best Canadian ETFs

 Commodity ETFs

 Some commodity ETFs buy and store the physical commodity.
 Other commodity ETFs enter into futures contracts to gain exposure to the price of that commodity.
 Still, other commodity ETFs invest in the stocks of commodity producers or miners to gain exposure to the price of that commodity.
 Oil ETFs and Gold ETFs are among the most commonly used commodity ETFs.
+You can also trade commodities yourself with commodity trading platforms.

 Examples of Commodity ETFs: